New Patient Referral

 These specialists can only consider acceptance of a very detailed referral sent to them personally (addressed to them by name).

-Due to capacity constraints, the associated paediatricians, who are independent sole practitioners, cannot consider unnamed referrals or referrals to another paediatrician.
+The associated paediatricians are independent sole practitioners.
+Due to this and privacy law requirements, they cannot consider referrals or referrals to another paediatrician without the patient’s specific consent.
 Prosper Paediatrics does not employ or direct them, nor provide health services, nor consider or triage referrals.
 We cannot advise on whether a doctor will accept a particular referral or which paediatrician has the earliest availability, as this may vary depending on the size of their private practice, other professional and personal responsibilities, and practice style.

 The use of Secure Messaging will help the associated providers keep their books open.

-Their capacity to accept new patient referrals is limited, but they may consider acceptance if significant or serious clinical concerns are detailed together with
+Their capacity to accept new patient referrals is limited.
+They may consider acceptance of referrals and triage them more highly if significant or serious clinical concerns are detailed together with

 a need for specialist paediatrician assessment, diagnosis and management regarding